schouffy/bookmarks-chrome-extension/README.md

 - fix width when expanding/collapsing (can't see remove icon)

 V2
-- auto backup on google drive
+- backup on google drive

 V3
 - drag and drop to extension to add bookmark (if possible)